 Helmet For years, Fox’s Flux MTB has continued to be a popular choice for mountain riders.
 Fox Flux MTB helmet is a versatile yet affordable helmet.
 Its versatility is shown in it working well in various riding styles.

 The Fox Flux MTB is a half-shell helmet composed of polycarbonate shell which wraps around the polystyrene foam’s lower edge.
 This feature protects it from dents and dings and increases durability.

-It can therefore take lots abuse, which it inevitably will and is bound to last longer.
+It can therefore take lots of abuse, which it inevitably will and is bound to last longer.
 The deeper rear profile of the Flux’s EPS shell comes down far over the back of the head offering full protection and coverage than a traditional XC mountain bike helmet.

-This makes it an ideal bike choice in case you love rail-riding or occasionally take part in in endure-races or occasional XC.
+This makes it an ideal bike choice in case you love rail-riding or occasionally take part in endure-races or occasional XC.